-DEX IS LARGELY A behind-tent-walls phenomenon.
+Dex is a largely behind-tent-walls phenomenon.
 According to George Dunn, co-owner of International Mountain Guides, “Nobody wants to be known as a climber who got up with the aid of drugs.”
 Says Freer, “They know they’ll have a target on their backs in Base Camp if other people find out.”
 I spoke with more than 50 climbers, doctors, and guides, and none agreed to name any dex users.
 But almost all claimed to know some.

 So who does it?
 Mountain Trip co-owner Bill Allen, veteran 8,000-meter-peak guide Adrian Ballinger, and Schoene, the Berkeley high-altitude doctor, all told me they’d used dexamethasone prophylactically.
 So did climber and photographer Cory Richards, who took the drug in 2010 to climb Lhotse and says he has “no regrets.”
-Richards says he didn’t take dex on his 2011 winter ascent of Pakistan’s Gasherbrum II, when he and his two partners survived a monster avalanche, or last year on Everest, when he was medevaced out before attempting a summit bid.
+Richards says he didn’t take dex on his 2011 winter ascent of Pakistan’s Gasherbrum II, when he and his two partners survived a monster avalanche, or last year on Everest when he was medically evacuated out before attempting a summit bid.

 Pete Athans, who has summited Everest seven times and guided commercial trips for Alpine Ascents for more than 20 years, took dex on a handful of occasions in the mid-’90s, mostly above 25,000 feet, when he experienced painful headaches.
 “Not having a headache when you’ve had a really debilitating one makes you feel really good,” says Athans.
 “It’s like knocking your head against the wall and finally stopping.
 But it also has an amphetamine effect.
 It just kind of gives you a little shot in the arm.”